iterative/ldb-resources/documentation/Command-summary.md

 QuickStart allows the individual user to begin working with LDB without explicit configuration.
 To that end, QuickStart makes strong configuration assumptions, and in return can jumpstart the LDB workflow with as little as 3-4 commands.

-`STAGE` is the only LDB command that can trigger QuickStart.
-To do it, `STAGE` confirms the absence of an active LDB instance, and calls `INIT` to create a new LDB repository before proceeding with staging a dataset.
+`STAGE` and `GET` (by means of calling `STAGE`) are the only two LDB command that can trigger QuickStart.
+To do it, `STAGE` confirms the absence of an active LDB instance, and calls `INIT` to start a new LDB repository before proceeding with staging a dataset.

  Under the hood, QuickStart consists of the following three steps: